 Jet lag occurs when your circadian rhythm (your internal clock) doesn’t match the local time of your destination.
+This intricate biological rhythm, spanning approximately 24 hours, regulates a multitude of physiological processes, including sleep-wake cycles, hormone production, and body temperature.
 It typically happens when you fly across multiple time zones, and your body struggles to adjust to the new schedule.
-Symptoms include poor sleep, daytime fatigue, brain fog, mood swings, and digestive issues.
+This desynchronization between your internal body clock and the external environment is the root cause of the discomfort associated with jet lag.
+The greater the number of time zones crossed, the more pronounced the jet lag symptoms tend to be.

 👉 Try our Jet Lag Calculator now and get your personalized sleep plan in your inbox — simply enter your trip details and unlock your best sleep!